delta-io/delta/PROTOCOL.md

 ```

 ### Transaction Identifiers
-Incremental processing systems (e.g., streaming systems) that track progress using their own application-specific versions, need to record what progress has been made, in order to avoid duplicating data in the face of failures and retries during a write.
+Incremental processing systems (e.g., streaming systems) that track progress using their own application-specific versions need to record what progress has been made, in order to avoid duplicating data in the face of failures and retries during a write.
 Transaction identifiers allow this information to be recorded atomically in the transaction log of a delta table along with the other actions that modify the contents of the table.

 Transaction identifiers are stored in the form of `appId` `version` pairs, where `appId` is a unique identifier for the process that is modifying the table and `version` is an indication of how much progress has been made by that application.